 You continue with whatever business your company was set up for and invoice your customers or clients.
-Then you send the invoice details to the agreed or corresponded provider of invoice finance.
+Then you send the invoice details to the agreed or corresponding invoice finance provider.

-The provider then goes ahead to pay you a particular percentage that you have agreed on, and this payment takes place within 48 hours.
+The provider then pays you a particular percentage that you have agreed on, and this payment takes place within 48 hours.

 This varies from one organization to the other.
 And also shows that processing it is way faster than traditional forms of obtaining loans.

-Now, you can either chase the payment – as usual – and if it is necessary or the provider handles that aspect for you.
+Now, you can either chase the payment – as usual – and, if necessary, or the provider handles that aspect for you.
 This will also be based on the agreement.

 Is invoice financing regulated in Nigeria?

-In Nigeria, invoice factoring is provided by only a handful of organizations mainly banks, which are in turn, regulated by the central bank of Nigeria.
+In Nigeria, invoice factoring is provided by only a handful of organizations, mainly banks, which are regulated by the central bank of Nigeria.